planetfederal/workshops/workshops/geoserver/style/source/style/linestring.rst

       .. admonition:: Instructor Notes

          The Z-Order example produces multiple FeatureTypeSytle definitions, each acting like an "inner layer".
-This concept was covered in SU-01, using this exact same example.

          Each FeatureTypeStyle is rendered into its own raster, and the results merged in order.
 The legend shown in the map preview also provides a hint, as the rule from each FeatureType style is shown.